standardnotes/snjs/README.md

 An application must be supplied a custom subclass of [DeviceInterface](https://github.com/standardnotes/snjs/blob/004/lib/device_interface.js).
 This allows the library to generalize all behavior a client will need to perform throughout normal client operation, such as saving data to a local database store, saving key/values, and accessing the keychain.

-The application interacts with a variety of services and managers to faciliate complete client functionality.
+The application interacts with a variety of services and managers to facilitate complete client functionality.
 While the distinction is not fully technical, a service can be thought of as a class that allows consumers to perform actions on demand, while a manager is responsible for managing and reacting to application state (but also expose on-demand functions).
 All managers and services live in `lib/services`.

-SNJS interacts with `sncrypto` to perform operations as mentioned in the [specification](https://github.com/standardnotes/snjs/blob/004/specification.md) document.
+SNJS interacts with [`sncrypto`](https://github.com/standardnotes/sncrypto/tree/004) to perform operations as mentioned in the [specification](https://github.com/standardnotes/snjs/blob/004/specification.md) document.
 This includes operations like key generation and data encryption.

-SNJS also interacts with a Standard Notes [syncing-server](https://github.com/standardnotes/syncing-server), which is essentially a dumb data store that deals with encrypted data, and never learns of client secrets.
+SNJS also interacts with a Standard Notes [syncing-server](https://github.com/standardnotes/syncing-server), which is dumb data and sync store that deals with encrypted data, and never learns of client secrets or sensitive information.

 ## Installation